Chaff (newspaper): Mao Zedong controversy

 In May 2006, the cover of the newspaper featured an image of Mao Zedong superimposed on a woman's body, under the title Commupolitan, in an apparent spoof of Cosmopolitan.
 This prompted protest by approximately 50 students, most of whom were Chinese, and the resulting controversy received media attention.
 Some Chinese students argued that the cover was racist, drew parallels with Jyllands-Posten's publication of cartoons of Muhammad the previous year, and also warned that students from China spent significant amounts of money in New Zealand.
 According to academics Roger Openshaw and Elizabeth Rata, the latter argument implied that this spending might be at risk because of the controversy.
 Some protestors likened the image to mocking Jesus.

-A member of the university administration, Bruce Graham, argued that the newspaper had showed a lack of respect and that the cover was in extremely poor taste, but accepted that the magazine had editorial independence.
+A member of the university administration, Bruce Graham, argued that the newspaper had shown a lack of respect and that the cover was in extremely poor taste, but accepted that the magazine had editorial independence.
 The editors came under pressure, including from New Zealand Race Relations Commissioner Joris De Bres, who argued that student media needed to act more responsibly, stating: "Asian people are amongst those who face the most discrimination in New Zealand.
 Student media should be careful they don't unwittingly add to this alienation, even if they have seemingly innocuous or satirical motives".
 However, the editors refused to apologise.